azarketa/Thermodynamics-theoretical-pills/source/03_Equilibrium_temperature_processes.md

    Infinitely slow transformations in which the system remains infinitesimally close to equilibrium at all times.
    In practice, no process is truly quasi-static, but this idealization allows us to derive fundamental relationships among state variables.

-:::{admonition} Important: quasi-static as an ideal limit
-:class: warning
-A quasi-static process is not real but serves as a **reference model**.
+:::{warning} Important: quasi-static as an ideal limit A quasi-static process is not real but serves as a **reference model**.
 Because equilibrium holds at every stage, the system passes through a continuous series of equilibrium states, making it possible to define and integrate its thermodynamic properties.